 Instructions

-- Preheat oven to 425F.
-In a large bowl, toss butternut squash, olive oil, za’atar, salt, and pepper.
+- Prepare the butternut squash.
+Preheat oven to 425F.
+In a large bowl, toss butternut squash, 3 Tbsp olive oil, 2 tsp za'atar, 1 tsp Kosher salt, and ¼ tsp black pepper.
 Pour onto rimmed baking sheet.
 Roast for 15 minutes, toss, then cook additional 15 minutes more.
 Set aside.

-- In a small bowl, combine tahini, garlic, and lemon juice.
-The tahini will seize up and get clumpy and solid – this is normal!
-Slowly drizzle in water, a few tablespoons at a time, whisking until smooth, using about ¾ – 1 cup.
-Eventually, tahini will loosen and sauce will be smooth.
+- Make the lemon tahini sauce.
+In a small bowl, combine ¼ cup tahini, 1 chopped garlic clove, and 2 Tbsp lemon juice.
+The tahini will seize up and get clumpy and solid — this is normal!
+Slowly drizzle in ¾ cup water, a few tablespoons at a time, whisking until smooth.
+The tahini will loosen and sauce will be smooth.

-- In a large bowl or serving platter spread lemon tahini sauce.
+- Assemble, then serve.
+In a large bowl or serving platter, spread lemon tahini sauce.
 Place roasted butternut squash on top, then drizzle with a couple tablespoons of high quality extra virgin olive oil.
-Garnish with a sprinkling of maldon sea salt, some fresh parsley leaves, and toasted pine nuts.
+Garnish with a sprinkling of flaky sea salt, chopped parsley, and toasted pine nuts.
+Enjoy immediately!

 Let us know your thoughts!